-Total operations and maintenance expense increased from \$1.1 million in 1957, when the Turnpike was a 109-mile road with three service plazas and a traffic volume of 3.2 million transactions per year, to nearly \$174 million in 2012 as a 460-mile system with eight service plazas and over 664 million annual transactions.
-However, the expense per toll transaction decreased nearly 29 percent from approximately 34 cents in 1957 to 24 cents in 2013.
+Total operations and maintenance expense increased from \$1.1 million in 1957, when the Turnpike was a 109-mile road with three service plazas and a traffic volume of 3.2 million transactions per year, to over \$177 million in 2015 as a 483-mile system with eight service plazas and nearly 768 million annual transactions.
+However, the expense per toll transaction decreased 32 percent from approximately 34 cents in 1957 to 23 cents in 2015.
 This decline is attributed to processing much larger traffic volumes and the added efficiencies of electronic toll collection.

-The following Table 30 lists the operations and maintenance expenses from FY 2004 through FY 2013, along with the corresponding traffic levels.
+Table 34 lists the operations and maintenance expenses from FY 2006 through FY 2015 provided by the Turnpike Finance office, along with the corresponding traffic levels.
 Operating expenses include a toll revenue collection contract with Faneuil, Inc. to provide manual toll collection at Turnpike toll plazas and business development and marketing expenses.
 A significant operating expense decline in FY 2010 is due to the continued targeted cost reductions initiated during the economic downturn.
-The increase in FY 2011 is largely attributed to the cost of a significant volume of transponder sales related to the AET conversion on the HEFT.
+The increase in FY 2011 is largely attributed to the cost of a significant volume of transponder sales related to the AET conversion on SR 821 (HEFT).
 The increase in both FY 2011 and FY 2012, as compared to FY 2010, is attributed to higher credit card fees due to substantial growth in SunPass® revenue and additional postage to send Uniform Traffic Citations using certified mail.

 The decline in FY 2013 is due to the increased SunPass® participation, the implementation of automatic ticket-issuing machines on the Ticket System, reduced postage and mailing costs due to removal of the certified mail requirement for citations and overall fewer citations issued as well as other operational efficiencies.
-Previous to FY 2013, the expense per transaction, with slight fluctuation, averaged approximately 27 cents.
+The operational cost savings from All-Electronic Tolling conversion on the